 On Yom Kippur, during the exquisite hours of inner reflection before the closing of the gates, choosing what to bring forward to the new year and what to leave behind can be challenging.
-This Art as Midrash workshop invites you to quietly unravel and express some of your personal High Holiday prayers and reflections — through making a piece of art, writing prose or poetry, or simply by sitting in silent meditation.
+This Art as Midrash workshop invites you to quietly unravel and express some of your personal High Holiday prayers and reflections — through making an art work, writing, or simply by sitting in silent meditation.
 If you feel called to make something, a variety of art and craft supplies are available.
-If writing words in the form of poetry or prose calls to you, paper and pens are here.
+If writing, paper and pens are here.
 For those who wish to share their experience verbally, we will offer a forum during the workshop’s final 15 minutes.

 Chochmat Art Committee members: Nadine Rosenthal and friends